Welcome to Leadership Martial Arts Training!

 A plain, white short-sleeved T-shirt or tank top are recommended for women and girls.
 Men and boys are also allowed to wear a plain white T-shirt beneath their dobok.
 Pants are not allowed beneath the dobok pants.
 Along with the obvious distracting appearance issues, they can restrict a student’s movement so that he or she would not be able to fully participate in class.
 Along with the loose fit’s being unrestrictive for one’s working out, they also allow air to flow next to the body, keeping a student cool.

-While bare feet are always acceptable at taekwondo events (and mandatory for class unless otherwise stated or approved by your instructor), one might wish to wear athletic shoes (“sneakers”) for comfort, especially on hard floors.
+While bare feet are always acceptable at taekwondo events (and mandatory for class unless otherwise stated or approved by your instructor), one might wish to wear athletic shoes (“sneakers”) for comfort.
 The shoes (and socks) should be as plain and white as possible.
 Sandals, clogs, flats, moccasins, slippers, and similar footwear are not allowed, nor is anything with a raised heel.
 Also, many taekwondo events, such as tournaments, take place on gym floors, and one should not wear “street shoes” at these events.
 Shoes and socks should be taken off when one is participating in a class or competing in a tournament.

 Jewelry should be removed before performing in a tournament or training in a class.
 It is a safety considerarion for not only yourself but your fellow students as well.
 Wedding rings are allowed in class as long as there are no stones.